Table Of Contents

 How the Mesothelioma Tissue Bank Works

-Researchers can look at the virtual bank’s database online to see what is available and determine if it has the specimens needed for a particular research study.
-The inventory is organized by specimen availability, demographics, staging and vital status.
+Researchers can access the virtual bank’s database online to see what is available and determine whether it has the specimens needed for a particular research study.
+The inventory categories include specimen availability, demographics, staging and vital status.

 • Paraffin-embedded tissue